minio/docs/source/installation/expand-minio-distributed.rst

 consistent across all nodes in the pool.
 The new pool may exhibit unpredictable performance if nodes have heterogeneous hardware or software configurations.

-Similarly, MinIO also recommends that the hardware and software configurations for the new pool nodes are substantially similar to existing server pools.
-This ensures consistent performance of operations across the cluster regardless of which pool a given application performs operations against.
+The new server pool does **not** need to be substantially similar in hardware and software configuration to any existing server pool, though this may allow for simplified cluster management and more predictable performance across pools.

 See :ref:`deploy-minio-distributed-recommendations` for more guidance on selecting hardware for MinIO deployments.